graycoreio/daffodil/libs/cart/guides/drivers/magento.md

 export class AppModule {}
 ```

-Now your `DaffCart` implementation will have access to the In-Memory Driver to use while developing.
+Now your `DaffCart` implementation will be able to interact with Magento.

-> It is important to note to only have one `daffodil/cart` driver set up in your App.Module at a time.
+> It is important to note to only have one `@daffodil/cart` driver set up in your `AppModule` at a time.
 To set up a driver configuration to make switching between different backend drivers simple, follow the [advanced setup guide](). <!-- TODO: add multiple drivers guide -->

 ### Fragment Introspection

 You should set up fragment introspection with the Magento backend.
-Refer to the [fragment introspection guide](../../docs/advanced/fragment-introspection) for more info.
+Refer to the [fragment introspection guide](../../../../tools/builders/guides/fragment-introspection.md) for more info.